 Repeal it, but then replace it with what it should have been in the first place; single-payer.
 That they delayed parts of it is an indication that might just happen.

 They say things have to get worse before they get better, and in an underhanded way ObamaCare has made it much worse.
 What used to be 31% administrative waste will now increase to 40% with all of the additional IRS (BS!!!) personnel needed to operate the new insurance-slanted system.

 Yes 50% of the people want it killed, because 65% of the people support Medicare-for-all.
 And good business people will support it too, because it will bring more jobs.

 Importantly, anything the insurance companies get is bad for the public.
 This industry should be eliminated from health care, not expanded as they did.
-It is as obsolete as phone booths; just a wasteful and unneeded middleman.
+They are leaches… profiteers.
+They are as obsolete as phone booths; just a wasteful and unneeded middleman.
 It’s like giving the pizza delivery guy a chauffeur.

-This is about money.
+This is about political money.
 Always has been and always will be.
 The insurance industry has contributed millions of dollars to politicians in the past and will continue sending money in the future…

 … that is, IF they are left in the loop.
 Politicians care not about the past contributions, but do greatly care about the future’s hundreds of millions of dollars that will most assuredly be given.
 Eliminating insurance from the loop will stop the cash bribes.